dassaev-lima/pokemons_hunter_challenge/README.md

 > This project was developed with python3.
 The main idea is to get a String which tells Ash's route and set the amount of Pokemons that he captured, knowing that is only one Pokemon in each coordinate

 ## 	:rocket: Run project
-> For execute the aplication correctly, is important have and follow the requirements bottom.
+> To run the aplication is important:

 ### Requirements
  - Git